 - Finding a realtor and staging the house for sale

-- SMMs can even take care of all details of unpacking in the new home—including making sure the dishes are in the cupboards, milk is in the refrigerator, towels are in the bathroom, and the sheets are on the bed before they leave.
+- SMMs can even take care of all details of unpacking in the new home.
+This would include making sure the dishes are in the cupboards, milk is in the refrigerator, towels are in the bathroom, and the sheets are on the bed before they leave.

 Allied professionals such as geriatric care managers, elder-law attorneys, senior living communities, home healthcare agencies, and realtors usually have professional move managers that they can recommend.
-There is even a National Association of Senior Move Managers (www.nasmm.org) that was established in 2002 that checks for insurance and experience before accepting members.
+There is even a National Association of Senior Move Managers (www.nasmm.org).
+It was established in 2002 and checks for insurance and experience before accepting members.
 An SMM can charge on an hourly basis or by the job, and rates vary throughout the country.

 It is so hard to leave one’s home, and the elderly, who acutely feel their frailty, are especially afraid of doing so.
 Have no illusions—a move will be difficult.
-As I mentioned in my previous article, one adult child felt the word “move” was not descriptive enough and decided the term “evacuation” was more fitting.
+As I mentioned in my previous article, one adult child felt the word “move” was not descriptive enough.
+He decided the term “evacuation” was more fitting!.
 However, if you reach out for help at appropriate times, you will emerge from this process as trauma-free and healthy as possible.
 Let me know if I can help!